enzk0/obsidian-notes/3rd Year 2nd Sem/3rd 2nd/PHILO 25/8 - Consolidated Mod 8.md

 > - Reasonable Answers to Fundamental Human Questions
 > - Existential Plausibility

+# Topic  - Religion in Context of Globalization
 ### Modern Religious Landscape
 ---
 - **Globalization**, has paved the way for many religious diversities and traditions.
 More than that encounters with people from different traditions and belief are highly possible